VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 </details>

-Shellcode declaration same as before in the high-level API dropper.
+Shellcode declaration same as before in the High-Level-Dropper.
 <details>

 ```